A control system for AI coding

 Add quality gates when your project needs them.

 Blueprint stays lightweight by default.
-Add unit testing when application logic appears, then run release checks when the project is ready to ship.
+Add unit testing when application logic appears, run the same Verify recipe locally and on GitHub, then prepare release checks when the project is ready to ship.

 01